Short-rate models with stochastic discontinuities: a PDE approach: Acknowledgements

 \section{Acknowledgements}

 {We acknowledge financial support from the Italian Group for Scientific Calculus (INdAM - GNCS Project CUP\textunderscore E53C24001950001) and from the Bank of Italy.
-We thank Davide Addona, Luca Donati, Claudio Fontana, Gianluca Fusai, Luca Lorenzi, Daniele Marazzina, and Thorsten Schmidt for useful discussions and comments on the paper.}
+We thank Davide Addona, Luca Donati, Claudio Fontana, Gianluca Fusai, Luca Lorenzi, Daniele Marazzina, and Thorsten Schmidt for useful discussions and comments on the paper.
+We also thank the two anonymous referees and the Associate Editor for their careful review and constructive comments, which helped improve the quality of the manuscript.}

 3cm